cvonk/vscode-starters/ESP32/README.md

-I use Windows, but this guide applies to other operating systems equally well.
-I use absolute path names for the tools, not to be dependent on the search `PATH` of your operating system.
+This guide is written for Windows, but it applies to other operating systems for as long as you update the file paths.

+Using absolute path names for the tools makes it  independant on the search `PATH` of your operating system.

 # Tools